jchanunhs/EzPassWebVersion/README.md

 - JSP served as the view for the web application.
 - JQueryUI was used to create the tabs and accordion for the webpage.
 - CSS was used to style the web pages.
-- Controllers will redirect users depending on whether they're logged in or need to create their profile.
+- Controllers handle http requests.
+Some controllers may redirect users to the login page, create profile page, or profile page depending on whether the user is logged in and created their profile.
+- Data access object and entity object work together to create and modify contents in our database.
-- SQL Server was used to store user's data.
+- Microsoft SQL Server was used to store user's data.

 Customers are able to
 - Create an account